khoantd2010/khoantd2010.github.io/_pages/teaching.md

 *	IEEE International Conference on Software Engineering and Artificial Intelligence (SEAI 2024)
 *	IEEE International Conference on Signal Processing and Integrated Networks (SPIN 2024)
 *	IEEE International Conference on Intelligent Computing and Next Generation Networks (ICNGN 2024)
+*	IEEE International Conference on Geoinformation Science and Communication Technology (GSCT 2025)
 *	International Conference on Information Society and Smart City (ISSC 2024)
 *	International Conference on Computer Vision and Control Systems (CVCS 2025)
 *	International Symposium on Intelligent Technology for Future Transportation (ITFT) 2024.